telerik/xaml-docs/cloud-integration/azure/connect-to-data-in-the-cloud/sql-database.md

 * **Telerik.Windows.Controls.Input**
 * **Telerik.Windows.Data**

-## Reverse-engineer the Database Using Entity Framework
+## Step 3: Reverse-engineer the Database Using Entity Framework

 1. Add a new item to your project and choose **ADO.NET Entity Data Model** from the list of available items.